adrianxsalazar/density_based_methods_counting/README.md

 ```

-The following example trains a can model
+The following example trains a "CAN" model

 ```